Tesla Is Bringing Back The 50s With A Diner And Drive-In Theatre In LA

 The diner/theatre/supercharger station is reported to be on 7001 W. Santa Monica Boulevard.
 The concept art released by Tesla shows a building that has a very nostalgic aesthetic of classic American diners but with the presence of Tesla superchargers in the parking lot.
 Though not shown in the concept art, drivers charging their cars would possibly be able to watch movie clips while also maybe enjoy burgers and a milkshake.
 Yes, movie clips.
 If Musk’s tweet is to be believed, only clips will be shown.
 Then again, that’s probably because Tesla chargers don’t take too long to charge.

 Tesla has been making a lot of ground worldwide.
-They recently launched in Malaysia.
+They recently opened their very first Tesla Center in Bangkok.
 This is after Tesla’s official launch just last year in December in Thailand.

 Tesla Has Created A Cybertruck-Inspired Cat Litter Box